ClojureBridge/community-docs/docs/clojure/namespace.md

 {% endhighlight %}

 Let's create a new namespace.
-To accomplish this task, you have three function choices.
+You can do this in three ways:

 {% highlight clojure %}
 user=> ; below creates a new namespace if necessary and stays on the current namespace